 How to Mitigate Liability Risk

-- Rigorous Supplier & Ingredient Qualification: Vet all raw material suppliers for quality and documentation.
-Use only ingredients from reputable sources with Certificates of Analysis (CoAs).
+- Vet your suppliers and ingredients carefully.
+Use only reputable sources with Certificates of Analysis (CoAs).